Charlottesville car attack: Aftermath

-Felicia Correa, Heyer's childhood friend, launched a crowdfunding page for her funeral expenses following her death.
-She stated that she was speaking for Heyer's mother when she set up the page, expressing that she was not ready to speak in public.
-Felicia said "She died doing what was right.
+Felicia Correa, Heyer's childhood friend, launched a crowdfunding page for her funeral expenses.
+She said that she was speaking for Heyer's mother when she set up the page, expressing that she was not ready to speak in public.
+Felicia said, "She died doing what was right.
 My heart is broken, but I am forever proud of her."
 The GoFundMe campaign created to support Heyer's family surpassed US$200,000 in a day.
 Fundraising websites removed campaigns that had sought to fund Fields's legal defense.
 The Democratic Socialists of America quickly raised US$198,000, but were criticized for the convoluted application process for victims and timeliness in addressing their applications.
 The money raised was eventually transferred to the National Compassion Fund for management and disbursement.

 Her mother said she wanted Heather's name to become "a rallying cry for justice and equality and fairness and compassion".
 Heyer's memorial service was held at Charlottesville's Paramount Theater on August 16; her mother spoke to hundreds of mourners, asking them to honor her by acting against injustice and turning "anger into righteous action".
 On the last day of his job, photojournalist Ryan Kelly took a photograph of the attack for The Daily Progress, the sole daily newspaper in the vicinity of Charlottesville.
 On April 16, 2018, Kelly won the Pulitzer Prize for Breaking News Photography.

-Photographer Jeremiah Knupp also took a photograph of the attack, working for The News Leader, a daily newspaper serving Staunton, Virginia and the surrounding areas.
+Photographer Jeremiah Knupp also took a photograph of the attack, working for The News Leader, a daily newspaper serving Staunton, Virginia, and the surrounding areas.
 Knupp took the photograph from a pole on the parking garage, south-west of the intersection of Water Street and Fourth Street Southeast.